hartwigmedical/hmftools/isofox/README.md

 <TO DO - decide on min max GC range and also max ratio change for GC Bias>

-To avoid overfitting very highly expressed genes or transcripts, genes with more than X% of fragments are ignored in both expected and actual counts. <TO DO - refine this rule>

 ##### B. Fragment Length Bias